 So here's one of my first: Watership Down.

 It was 1975.
 I was 8 years old, and I lived in the middle of London.
-I'd never seen a rabbit in real life; I thought they were silly, to be honest, and I certainly didn't care about them.
-So when my mum gave me a book with a rabbit on the cover, I just laughed.
-"I'm not reading that!"
-I said.
-"Trust me," she replied.
+I'd never seen a rabbit in real life.
+So when my mum gave me an enormous 500 page book with a rabbit on the cover, I didn't know what to make of it.
+"Trust me," she said.
 "I've read it myself, and it's brilliant.
 Read the first page.
 If you don't like it, you can stop, but try one page and see for yourself…"

 So I did.
 And from that first page, I was plunged into the world of those rabbits.
 And their world was so much darker and scarier than I'd imagined.
 Because everything in it was bigger than them, and it was all out to get them.
 Just to survive, those rabbits had to be so much braver and stronger than they ever thought they could be…